devdatalab/paper-anr-mobility-india/README.md

 Bottom half mobility is the expected education rank of a son born to a father in the bottom 50% of the father education distribution (of the son's birth cohort).

-Replication data can be found at this dropbox link.
+Replication data can be found at this [dropbox link](https://www.dropbox.com/sh/bk0d3jbweoailzw/AACj1XIP-5Vzt5iYpXXq4y3ia?dl=0); replication code is in the `a/` folder of this repo.

 ## Calculating measures of mobility using ANR2020 (Stata)